slamjeron/AutoGrinder/README.md

 ## Motivation

 Auto Grinder was created to remove repetitive tasks from my life.
-I curently use a java program I built to play a game caled Dark Orbit.
-When I got a new computers I set them up with ubuntu, and for the life of me i could not get the program I had developed to work with the linux operating system.
+I currently use a java program I built to play a game called Dark Orbit.
+When I got new computers, I set them up with Ubuntu, and for the life of me I could not get the program I had developed to work with the Linux operating system.

 ## Installation
-To install Auto Grinder, click <a href="https://github.com/slamjeron/linux-AutoGrinder/raw/master/autogrinder2/dist/advanstAutoGrinder.zip" download="advancedAutoGrinder">advansed auto grinder</a>, unzip the file, double click on the folder and then right click inside the folder, click Open in Turminal, then type sudo ./advanstAutoGrinder then a terminal window should open.
+To install Auto Grinder, click <a href="https://github.com/slamjeron/linux-AutoGrinder/raw/master/autogrinder2/dist/advanstAutoGrinder.zip" download="advancedAutoGrinder">advansed auto grinder</a>, unzip the file, double click on the folder and then right click inside the folder, click Open in Turminal, then type sudo ./advanstAutoGrinder press enter then a terminal window should open.
+Then you are free to record and play macros.

 ## API Reference
-To build Auto Grind i used pynput to get user input, pyautogui to simulate user input, Pickle to save my programs information.
+To build Auto Grind I used pynput to get user input, pyautogui to simulate user input, Pickle to save my programs information.

 ## Tests
 this will start the program